ONSdigital/dp/standards/HEALTH_CHECK_SPECIFICATION.md

 Health check endpoint
 ---------------------

 The health check data is served via the health check endpoint.
 This health check data comes in two forms.
-The status code provides a quick way to get the overall status of the app, while the json body provides further information that might be useful in triaging any issues.
+The status code provides a quick way to get the overall status of the app, while the JSON body provides further information that might be useful in triaging any issues.

 The following requirements must be met by health check implementations:

 * All apps must have a health check endpoint
 * The health check endpoint must be available as a `GET /healthcheck` endpoint
 * The health check must return the [appropriate status code](#health-check-status-codes)
-* The health check must return [status information as json](#health-check-body)
+* The health check must return [status information as JSON](#health-check-body)

 ### Health check status codes